 We dived into the latest statistics to see how this year’s crime figures compare to the last six years.

 Changes in types of crime

-While some offences rose in numbers, most of them fell.
+While some types of crime have risen in number, most types fell.
 The most notable increases over the last year were robberies (20%) and drug offences (35%).
-This is a dramatic slowdown in increases from the previous year where categories of crime, such as robbery increased as much as 39%.
-Interestingly, categories such as theft and handling, violence against a person, and criminal damage have all gone down compared to last year – most notably theft which has decreased by over 25%.
+However, this is still a dramatic slowdown compared to previous years when categories of crime such as robbery increased by as much as 39%.
+Interestingly, categories such as theft and handling, violence against a person and criminal damage have all gone down compared to last year – most notably theft, which has decreased by over 25%.

-Over the last five years however, the categories of crime which have seen the biggest increases have been robberies (82%), sexual offences (26%), and burglaries (13%).
+Over the last six years, the categories of crime that have seen the biggest increases have been robberies (82%), sexual offences (26%) and burglaries (13%).